 The Planning and Zoning Department is responsible for aiding residents in gaining the proper permits for signage and development.
 This Department is also where you will go to have your case brought in front of the proper Board for an appeal to the Zoning Ordinance or Zoning of your property.

-Building Permits and Sign Permits are obtained through the Planning and Zoning Office at the Town Hall by contacting Susan Mills, assistant to the Town Manager and Town Planner, or Rand Heazlitt, the Town Manager and Town Planner.
+Building Permits and Sign Permits are obtained through the Planning and Zoning Office at the Town Hall by contacting Susan Mills, assistant, or Scott Flickner, the Town Manager.

 The average turnaround time for a permit is 48 to 72 hours.